JoostVisser/fortune-slip-generator/data/please_read_me.txt

 1. Inkscape needs to be installed
 2. Certains fonts need to be installed.

-Check the Github page with installation instructions: https://github.com/JoostVisser/fortune-slip-generator#getting-started
+Check the Github page for installation instructions: https://github.com/JoostVisser/fortune-slip-generator#getting-started

 How to use
 ----------
 Double-click 'fortune_generator' (or 'fortune_generator.exe' on Windows)

 How to add your own fortunes